 Quick and easy gifts are in demand year ‘round!
-We’re here to help, along with our clever friends at Dritz®, bringing you a trio of cute accessories you can finish in a flash: belts, bracelets, and headbands.
+We’re here to help, bringing you a trio of cute accessories you can finish in a flash: belts, bracelets, and headbands.
 Stretchy elastic and some rhinestone sliders add instant sparkle and color to wrists and hairstyles.
-Combine gorgeous ribbon and webbing with the Dritz® Slide Buckle Set to blast out a colorful belt.
+Combine gorgeous ribbon and webbing with a Slide Buckle Set to blast out a colorful belt.
 Speedy style – that’s what we love!

-Dritz® Fold -Over Elastic comes in dozens of great colors and patterns so it’s easy to mix and match.
-The ⅝” elastic comes one yard to a card, which means, depending on the sizes you’re making, you can get up to two headbands from one carded length and up to four bracelets.
-The elastic also comes in 1”, ½”, and ¾” widths, but the Sliders work best with the ⅝” size.
+Fold -Over Elastic comes in dozens of great colors and patterns so it’s easy to mix and match.
+We used the Dritz ⅝” elastic that comes one yard to a card, which means, depending on the sizes you’re making, you can get up to two headbands from one carded length and up to four bracelets.
+You can also find the elastic in longer lengths from a variety of retailers.

 For perfect gift giving, we’ve created six printables you can download for free to make your own set of cards to hold the stretchy bands.
 Each card has a cute saying: two for the bracelets, two for the headbands, and two you can use to carry both.

 The Dritz® Slide Buckle Set makes it super easy to create our own custom belts.
 We went to our favorite ribbon source: Renaissance Ribbons, for two eye-catching jacquard designs.
-The classic tartan is perfect for the holidays, and who wouldn’t love a belt with a circle of happy little pugs?!
-Check out all the options at Renaissance Ribbons.
-They have collections from some of your favorite designers, like Amy Butler, Kaffe Fassett, and Tula Pink.
+They have collections from some of your favorite designers, like Sue Spargo, Kaffe Fassett, and Tula Pink.